sayhow0/Landslide/README.md

 # Curve Fitting for Landslide Susceptibility Prediction

 ##  Overview
 This repository contains the Python script and dataset used to develop a mathematical model for predicting landslide susceptibility using curve fitting.
 The method involves fitting a custom equation to estimate landslide susceptibility based on specific conditioning parameters.
+This approach is a type of  regression, which models the relationship between the input variables and landslide susceptibility.

 ##  Methodology
 ### **Defined Variables**